Skip to Main Content

 For non-emergencies:

-Visit the Counseling & Consultation Services
+Visit Counseling & Consultation Services

 Check out more Mental Health Resources at Butler: https://www.butler.edu/well-being/mental-health/